ehsankhajouei/Code_Example/README.md

 # Code_Example
-This is the first part of a workflow that I created recently.
+Here is the first part of a workflow that I created recently.
+This part serves to estimate Best Linear Unbiased Estimator, BLUE, by means of mixed modeling in R. BLUEs or the adjusted phenotypes, subsequently, will be used in GWAS.
+The subset of data was taken from a study on plant physiology in which quantitative measurements for each taxon were taken.
+The whole data and other parts of workflow in R and Python and command line will be uploaded upon publishing our paper.
+The experimental design was an alpha-lattice which is one of the most prevalent designs in plant research.